 - Heirs continue to receive the annual payments on the same schedule and in the same amounts (with the 5% annual increase) as the original winner would have.

 - The present value of the remaining payments is included in the winner’s estate for federal estate tax purposes.
-For very large jackpots, this can trigger significant estate tax liability (the federal estate tax exemption is $13.99 million per individual in 2025).
+For very large jackpots, this can trigger estate tax liability of hundreds of thousands of dollars or more (the federal estate tax exemption is $13.99 million per individual in 2025).

 - Heirs who inherit lottery annuity payments can sell those payments to a purchasing company for a lump sum, subject to court approval.

 Estate planning is critical for lottery annuity winners.
-Working with an estate planning attorney to set up trusts, designate beneficiaries, and minimize estate tax exposure can protect a significant portion of the remaining payments for heirs.
+We see winners put this off because the payments feel like they will last forever.
+Working with an estate planning attorney to set up trusts, designate beneficiaries, and minimize estate tax exposure can protect hundreds of thousands of dollars in remaining payments for heirs.

 Tax Treatment of Lottery Annuity Payments